vickylee22/Challenge-4/README.md

 # **Analyzing Portfolio Risk and Return**
 In this Challenge, you'll assume the role of a quantitative analyst for a FinTech investing platform.
 This platform aims to offer clients a one-stop online investment solution for their retirement portfolios that’s both inexpensive and high quality.
 (Think about Wealthfront or Betterment).
 To keep the costs low, the firm uses algorithms to build each client's portfolio.
 The algorithms choose from various investment styles and options.

 You've been tasked with evaluating four new investment options for inclusion in the client portfolios.
 Legendary fund and hedge-fund managers run all four selections.
-(People sometimes refer to these managers as whales, because of the large amount of money that they manage).
+(People sometimes refer to these managers as **whales**, because of the large amount of money that they manage).
 You’ll need to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.

 ## **Instructions**

 ### Import the Data
-Use the risk_return_analysis.ipynb file to complete the following steps:
+Use the ```risk_return_analysis.ipynb``` file to complete the following steps:

 1. Import the required libraries and dependencies.

-2. Use the read_csv function and the Path module to read the whale_navs.csv file into a Pandas DataFrame.
+2. Use the [read_csv] function and the Path module to read the whale_navs.csv file into a Pandas DataFrame.
 Be sure to create a DateTimeIndex.
 Review the first five rows of the DataFrame by using the head function.

 3. Use the Pandas pct_change function together with dropna to create the daily returns DataFrame.
 Base this DataFrame on the NAV prices of the four portfolios and on the closing price of the S&P 500 Index.
 Review the first five rows of the daily returns DataFrame.